Alkaline Water for Weight Loss

 Their conclusion?
 Hydrogen-rich alkaline water represents a potentially therapeutic and preventive strategy for metabolic syndrome.

-The Okinawa Centenarian Project was a study conducted to determine why Okinawa—a Japanese Island—had more people living to the age of 100 or older than anywhere else on earth.
+The Okinawa Centenarian Project was a study conducted to determine why the Japanese island of Okinawa had more people living to the age of 100 or older than anywhere else on earth.
 They found that their diet is rich in vegetables and fruits, they exercise daily, practiced mindfulness, and drink an alkaline water rich in healthy minerals.

 Conclusions on Alkaline Water for Weight Loss

-While you may think alkaline water is out of your financial reach, keep in mind, it is pennies on the dollar compared to buying bottled alkaline water, which, as we’ve explained, usually doesn’t stay alkaline after it’s bottled and until you drink it anyway..
+While you may think alkaline water is out of your financial reach, keep in mind, it is pennies on the dollar compared to buying bottled alkaline water, which, as we’ve explained, usually doesn’t stay alkaline after it’s bottled.

 The bottom line is that adding alkaline water to your diet and daily lifestyle is an excellent and easy way to increase your health and provide your body with the hydration and minerals it requires to help you maintain your ideal body weight.